 Pacific Labour Mobility

-Pacific workers help Australian businesses address workforce shortages, have opportunities to develop skills, earn income and send home remittances to support their families and communities, and support the broader economic development of their countries.
-Pacific labour mobility also helps create strong links between people, businesses and communities, fostering deeper connections between Australia and our neighbours.
+It delivers jobs for Pacific and Timor-Leste workers, enabling them to develop skills, earn income and support their families back home.
+Pacific labour mobility also helps create strong links between people, businesses, and communities, fostering deeper connections between Australia and our neighbours.

-The wellbeing of Pacific and Timorese workers is a high priority for the Australian, Pacific and Timor-Leste governments.
-All workers are protected by the same workplace rights and laws as Australian workers, and additional provisions are in place to support the welfare and wellbeing of workers while they live and work in Australia.
+The wellbeing of Pacific and Timor-Leste workers is a high priority for the Australian, Pacific and Timor-Leste governments.
+All workers are protected by the same workplace rights and laws as Australian workers, and additional measures are in place to support the welfare and wellbeing of workers while they live and work in Australia.

 Countries currently participating in Pacific labour mobility are Fiji, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu, and Vanuatu.